The simple version is that it’s my own personal Netflix.

 I recommend something like an Apple TV, Google TV Streamer, or an Onn Streaming Device, but whatever you have is probably fine.

 I have a computer (“Server”) with files from my media collection.
-Plex runs on that computer, gets information like titles, plot summaries, and trailers, and creates a streaming service to play them.
+Plex runs on that computer, gets information like titles, plot summaries, and trailers, and makes them available to stream.

-The Plex app on your device (“Client”) understands that device’s capabilities; my server then streams media to that device in a format it can handle, converting to new formats if needed.
+The Plex app on your player (“Client”) understands that device’s capabilities; my server then streams media to your device in a format it can handle, converting to new formats if needed.

 🟢 If the Client is 100% compatible with the source file, it will just stream the file exactly as-is.
 This is called Direct Play.

-🟡 If the Client can’t handle something, the Server will convert the file to something the Client does support.
+🟡 If the Client can’t handle something, the Server will convert the file as needed.
 This is called Transcoding — the content has to be re-created in realtime in a format your player can handle, which may result in some buffering.

 Transcoding isn’t bad, it just means your video might buffer occasionally while the Server catches up with re-creating the stream.